 15 Simple Ways to Avoid Summer Workout Dangers

-Stay safe during your summer sweat sessions, whether you're logging miles on the road, doing laps in the pool, or banging out burpees in the park.
+Stay safe during your summer sweat sessions, whether you're logging miles on the road, doing laps in the pool, or doing jumping jacks in the park.

 Watch out for dehydration

-Dehydration is the number one thing you need to be on the alert for during outdoor workouts in the summer, experts say.
-“If you don’t drink enough water, you can get dehydrated and suffer from light-headedness, heat exhaustion, and heat stroke,” says Carol Michaels, a personal trainer and IDEA Fitness Trainer of the Year.
+Dehydration is the number one thing you need to be on the alert for during outdoor workouts in the summer: “If you don’t drink enough water, you can get dehydrated and suffer from light-headedness, heat exhaustion, and heat stroke,” says Carol Michaels, a personal trainer and IDEA Fitness Trainer of the Year.

 “Properly hydrating before, during, and after exercise is crucial, especially during the warm months of summer.
 The National Athletic Trainers Association suggests that individuals should aim to consume between 17 to 20 ounces of water two to three hours prior to exercise and seven to ten ounces of water every 10 to 20 minutes during exercise.”
 That may seem like a lot, but when things heat up, you’ll be glad you have enough water on hand.
-Be sure also to watch out for these unexpected signs of dehydration.
+Opt for one of these reusable stainless steel water bottles.

 Skip midday outdoor workouts

 Peak sun and heat hours are from 10 a.m. to 3 p.m., so it’s best to move your workouts indoors during that time frame.
-“Plan your bike rides, boot camps, runs, or swims early in the morning or later in the afternoon,” suggests Tsippora Shainhouse, MD, FAAD, a board-certified dermatologist.
+“Plan your bike rides, boot camps, runs, or swims early in the morning or later in the afternoon,” suggests Tsippora Shainhouse, MD, a board-certified dermatologist.
 “Not only will this keep you cooler, but you will avoid exposing your skin when the UV rays are most intense.”
 Just be sure to wear reflective clothing and gear if it’s dark outside.
 Another option?
 “Look for shaded routes on tree-lined streets or trails, shady trees, or awnings,” she says.
 This will prevent sunburns, which can put you at risk for long-term skin aging and skin cancer.